jdasfd/withncbi_note/note/Pseudomonas.md

 # * If `--rank` is empty, the scientific name will be appended.

 # tsv-sort:
-# tsv-sort runs 'sort' using TAB as the field delimiter, all arguments are forwared to 'sort'
+# tsv-sort runs 'sort' using TAB as the field delimiter, all arguments are forwarded to 'sort'
 # -r/--reverse: reverse the result of comparisons
 # -n/--numeric-sort: compare according to string numerical value
 # -k/--key=KEYDEF: sort via a key; KEYDEF - pos1[,pos2]